 - Making a plan to work on challenges one at a time.

-- Managing Chronic as a path of spiritual development
+- Managing chronic illness as a path of spiritual development

 MORE WITH DR. LYNN FUENTES